 Approximately 10% of bereaved people will experience Complicated Grief, which can be treated by working with a licensed grief therapist.
 Complicated grief occurs when the grief reaction is intense, long-term and debilitating.
 If you feel you fall into this category, find a grief counselor or therapist who can give you one-on-one support.
 Most people, however, have a normal grief experience.
 Moving back and forth in the Dual Process of Grief is part of the normal loss reaction, and being mindful of when you are experiencing loss-oriented emotions and engaging in restoration-oriented activities will help you normalize your own grief experience.

 Divide a page in your grief journal into two columns.
 Label the left side “Loss-Oriented Coping,” and the right side “Restoration-Oriented Coping.”
 Make a list of how you are coping with your loss.
 Record each response in the appropriate column.

-Reflection on The Dual Process Model of Grief
+Reflection on The Dual Process Model of Bereavement

 What can you learn about yourself from this list?
 How does your body feel when you are experiencing loss?
 When you are experiencing restoration?